flutter/engine/impeller/docs/standalone_gles.md

 Rendering frames is a matter of:
 * Wrapping the onscreen texture as a Surface (`impeller::SurfaceGLES` in our case).
 * Giving the surface to our renderer to render.
-* The renderer will prepare a render target from this surface and invoke a callback that we'll use to setup a render pass directed at that render target.
+* After the renderer prepares a render target from this surface and invokes a supplied callback with a render target, setting up a render pass directed at that render target.
-* Populate the render pass how we see fit.
+* Populating the render pass how we see fit.
-* Tell our reactor worker that all operations need to be flushed to OpenGL.
+* Telling our reactor worker that all operations need to be flushed to OpenGL.
-* Present the onscreen surface.
+* Presenting the onscreen surface.
-* Repeat.
+* Repeating for a new frame.

 ## Wrap the Onscreen Surface

-Per frame, the onscreen surface can be wrapped using SurfaceGLES::WrapFBO where the default framebuffer in our case is FBO 0.
+Per frame, the onscreen surface can be wrapped using `SurfaceGLES::WrapFBO` where the default framebuffer in our case is FBO 0.
 Take care to ensure that the pixel format matches the one we used to choose the EGL config.
 Figuring out the pixel size is left as an exercise for the reader.

 ```c++
 auto surface =